GWR 5600 Class: Origins

 When the GWR took over the Welsh valley lines, they discovered that the Welsh locomotive crews liked their 0-6-2T locomotives.
 Rather than a new design the 5600 Class was a "Swindonised" version of the Rhymney Railway M class and R class locomotives.
 The 1904 M class (and the similar 1909 R class) were successful designs ideally suited to hauling heavy coal trains a relatively short distance.

-The 5600 Class was specially designed for work in South Wales, replacing the elderly, worn-out locomotives that had been 'inherited' in 1923, when the smaller railway companies were forcibly merged into the GWR at The Grouping.
+The 5600 Class was specially designed for work in South Wales, replacing the worn-out locomotives that were taken over from smaller railways in 1923.
 Contrary to this trend, the Rhymney Railway's more modern 0-6-2s were in generally good order and had proved successful.
 Thus they became the blueprint for the 56xx.

 The first of five R class locos was re-boilered by the GWR in 1926 and a single M class was upgraded in 1930.
 In this form, both were visually almost indistinguishable from the 5600 Class.